NeuroOne Medical Technologies Corporation (NMTC) Shares Up Despite Recent Market Volatility

-NeuroOne Medical Technologies Corporation (NASDAQ: NMTC)’s stock price has increased by 11.15 compared to its previous closing price of 1.57.
-Despite this, the company has experienced a -4.12% fall in its stock price over the last five trading sessions.
+NeuroOne Medical Technologies Corporation (NASDAQ: NMTC)’s stock price has increased by 8.92 compared to its previous closing price of 1.57. but the company has seen a -6.04% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in NeuroOne Medical Technologies Corporation (NASDAQ: NMTC) Right Now?